veracity/veracity-documentation/sections/customerservices/tutorial.md

 description: Video tutorial for Veracity Access Hub
 ---

-# Video tutorial for Veracity Access Hub
+# Video tutorials for Veracity Access Hub

-Do you want to watch a video tutorial that explains what Veracity Access Hub is and how to use it?
-If yes, [go here](https://help-center.veracity.com/en/articles/9233589-video-overview-of-veracity-access-hub).
+Do you want to watch video tutorials for Veracity Access Hub?
+If yes, [go here](https://help-center.veracity.com/en/collections/7810653-video-tutorials).